Aims and Scope

 Estimation of the length of a manuscript

-To meet the 4 journal page limit, an article must not exceed 3,700 words including text, title, abstract, figure captions and references.
+An article must not exceed 3500 words excluding abstract, title, author list, references and acknowledgements.
 When figures, tables or equations are used, the equivalent number of words must be estimated using the following:

 One column wide (7.5 cm) figures/tables: 20 words per cm height